Oink70/VerusPayInstallScripts/README.md

 `./veruspay_chaintools_install.sh`

-When the installer begins, answer the first question "Is this server a REMOTE WALLET server" with Y or Yes to do the Remote Wallet Server install.
+When the installer begins, enter "1" and press ENTER to do the Remote Wallet Server install.

 If you want all the available cryptos installed on the same server, just answer Yes to all the questions after entering your store server's IP address.